sdziallas/comp55/docs/labs/13-Refact.md

 *Do you see a number over and over and over again?
 That should be a constant.
-If a formula is repeated that either needs to be in a variable or in a function*
+If a formula is repeated that either needs to be in a variable or a function*

 If a number is specified in your code and it isn't a 0, 1, or 2, then I generally have a rule of declaring it as a constant.
 If you have a number say 30,
-or 300 or 50 that is used more than once, it should definitely be defined as a constant.
+or 300 or 50 that is used more than once, it should be defined as a constant.
 Let's take this example:

 😱